-This information and the Patient Information Booklet are being provided to you so that you can make an informed decision about having eye surgery to reduce or eliminate your nearsightedness.
+This information and the Patient Information Booklet are being provided to you so that you can make an informed decision about having eye surgery to reduce or eliminate your nearsightedness and astigmatism.
 Only you and your ophthalmologist can determine if you should have phakic implant surgery based upon your own visual needs and medical considerations.
 Take as much time as you wish to make your decision before signing this consent form.
 You have the right and are encouraged to ask your doctor questions about this procedure before agreeing to have it.

-The Visian ICLTM (Implantable Collamer Lens) is a lens that is permanently implanted in the eye behind the iris and in front of the natural lens.
+The EVO Visian ICLTM (Implantable Collamer Lens) / Toric EVO Visian ICLTM are lenses that are permanently implanted in the eye behind the iris and in front of the natural lens.
+While it is a permanent implant, it is removeable.
 It is called a phakic intraocular lens (IOL) because the eye still has its natural lens.
-The Visian ICLTM has been approved by the Food and Drug Administration (FDA) for the treatment of patients with moderate to severe nearsightedness (myopia).
+The EVO Visian ICLTM has been approved by the Food and Drug Administration (FDA) for the treatment of patients with moderate to severe nearsightedness (myopia) with or without astigmatism.
 Myopia, the clinical term for nearsightedness, is a condition that causes light rays to focus in front of the retina, causing distant objects to look blurry or distorted.
 It can be caused by an eyeball that is too long for its optical power or by curvature of the cornea or lens that is too high for the actual length of the eyeball.
 The amount of myopia is measured in "diopters," a technical term used to describe the power of a lens.
-The Visian ICLTM is approved for treatment of myopia between the ranges of -3 diopters to -20 diopters, with up to 2.5 diopters of astigmatism.
+The EVO Visian ICLTM is approved for treatment of myopia between the ranges of -3 diopters to -20 diopters, with up to 2.5 diopters of astigmatism.